noureldinSAF/GoLearning/goNotes.md

 }
 ```
 ## Important !!!
+6- How to Save memory ?
-6- Looping over an array of 100 mg, creates another 100 mg.
+Looping over an array of 100 mg, creates another 100 mg.
 So it is more garbage in the memory.
 instead, use a pointer to pass the variable by reference which is just 4 - 8 bytes.

 if you have a struct called paerson and you will create an array of it.
 Don't use []person use []*person

 7- comma ok adioms.

-Logic => If g object is rect type, assign it to n, and OK becomes true. else Ok becomes false
+Logic => If myMap[key] is assigned to value, OK will be true.
+Otherwise, ok will be false
 ```go
 value, ok := myMap[key]
 if ok {